d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/contributing.md

 Some sections may support multiple framework implementations.
 If you add a new code block not for the default implementation, which is MXNet, please use `#@tab` to mark this block on the beginning line.
 For example, `#@tab pytorch` for a PyTorch code block, `#@tab tensorflow` for a TensorFlow code block, or `#@tab all` a shared code block for all implementations.
 You may refer to the [`d2lbook`](http://book.d2l.ai/user/code_tabs.html) package for more information.

 ## Submitting Major Changes

-We suggest you to use the standard `git` process to submit a major change.
+We suggest you to use the standard Git process to submit a major change.
 In a nutshell the process works as described in :numref:`fig_contribute`.

 ![Contributing to the book.](../img/contribute.svg) :label:`fig_contribute`